RafaRemote/oc_python_p10_restful_secured_drf_api/README.md

 Follow the instructions, once the superuser created you can access the default Django adminstration page and log in with your freshly created credentials @ [http:127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/).

-## 9 - flake8 report
+## 9 - Code consistency / PEP8 Compliance: flake8

-In the root folder (named: 'DAPY_P10_softDesk') you'll find a folder called: 'flake8_report', including an index.html showing 'no flake8 violations'.

-To generate a new report:

-erase the folder 'flake8_report'.
+To check the code consistency you can run flake8-html wich is a dependency of this project. (check requirements.txt) To generate a report:

-be sure to be in the root folder 'litreview', then type:
+be sure to be in the root folder, then type:

 ```python
 flake8 --format=html --htmldir=flake8_report
 ```

+In the root folder, a folder named "flake8_report.html" will be generated, you can open it to check if there is flake8 violatons.

 ## 10 - GDPR Compliance

 Private data kept in the database are the following: